DSC-SPIDAL/harp/website/content/docs/harpdaal/handson.md

 ### Step 3: Convert training data from Harp side to DAAL side

 The training data loaded from HDFS are stored at Java heap memory.
-To invoke DAAL kernel, convert them into the DAAL *NumericTable*
+To invoke DAAL kernel, convert them to DAAL *NumericTable*

 ```java
 // convert training data fro harp to daal